 Finding a good deal on a flight can be an art, but you will undoubtedly spend less if flying from an east coast airport in a city like New York or Washington, DC.
 Flying into a major airport hub like Madrid or Barcelona and traveling onward by bus or train to your university will likely cut more costs than flying into a smaller regional airport.
 That said, you can expect to spend between $600-$1,000 on a round-trip flight.
 Skyscanner is a good place to start when looking for airfare.

 Once in Spain, national buses are quite cheap and deals can be found for trains.
 BlaBlaCar, a cheap carpooling service, is another way to get around.
 If studying in Madrid and under the age of 26, you are entitled to the student abono card which gets you seriously discounted travel.
-For around $23 a month, you get unlimited rides on Madrid metro and city buses.
+For around $33 a month (you have to purchase three months at a time), you get unlimited rides on Madrid metro and city buses.
 Be sure to look into your new city or town if outside of Madrid.
 More often than not, if you're a student in Spain, you'll get some sort of discount.

 Other Costs to Keep in Mind While Studying in Spain